 Tips for Smoothie Success

 - Frozen pineapple.
-This creates the perfect creamy consistency.
-You can buy bags of frozen pineapple at the grocery, or cut a fresh pineapple into cubes and then freeze them yourself.
+This creates the perfect creamy texture You can buy bags of frozen pineapple at the grocery, or cut a fresh pineapple into cubes and freeze it.

 - Stir the coconut milk.
 Coconut milk tends to separate in the can (solid cream on top and liquid on bottom).
 So before using the milk, make sure to give it a big stir to combine the 2 layers.
 You can definitely use your blender to do this, just make sure to pour it back in the can and then measure out 3/4 cup.